-Features a dance party with live music and drumming in the Desert, you will celebrate with a traditional feast of whole roast lamb (Meschui) including all the trimmings in M’hamid’s Erg Chigaga Dunes, which is the furthest point in the Sahara just by the border of Algeria – a must see!
+Features a dance party with live music and drumming in the Desert, you will celebrate with a traditional feast of whole roast lamb (Meschui), including all the trimmings in M’hamid’s Erg Chigaga Dunes.
+Thus the furthest point in the Sahara just by the border of Algeria – a must see!
 For a Sahara Desert adventure to the most majestic and golden dunes, visit Erg Chebbi in Merzouga, which is the most popular among travelers and will not disappoint

 Section 1: New Years’ Eve Morocco desert 2024